 Also known as American Beach, this type of wood is hard to scratch or dent and is comparable to an oak in terms of strength.
-With its light natural colour and straight grain, beech is considered attractive flooring option capable of making a room appear more spacious.
+With its light natural colour and straight grain, beech is considered an attractive flooring option capable of making a room appear more spacious.

 Birch (910 lbf)

 Has several subspecies – Sweet Birch (1,470 lbf) and Yellow Birch (1,260lbf), also known as Iroko.
 We are talking about the Paper Birch which is softer than most of the other popular types of wood flooring but is valued for its pale colour and straight grain.
-However, as the time passes, it will start to turn more yellow/reddish and stains turn out blotchy.
+However, as time passes, it will start to turn more yellow/reddish and stains turn out blotchy.
 Birch is easily available and inexpensive flooring option.

 Bamboo (1,380 lbf )

 The Janka ratings of bamboo differ greatly because there are several manufacturing methods with quite a difference in hardness.
 The most durable option – a Strand Woven Bamboo, has a rating of 3000 lbf which is a very impressive number.
 The prices also vary greatly because there aren’t any real standards to measure the quality of the product in grades as you can for hardwood.
 Fine bamboo flooring from a trusted manufacturer, however, is certainly very tough and resistant to moisture and insects.
 A perfectly viable alternative to hardwood flooring.

 Do not confuse it with the other, considerably stronger and a more expensive tree called Brazilian Walnut (3,684 lbf).
 Black Walnut flooring is known for its durability, density and unique dark colouration.
 The tree slightly lightens with age which only adds to its character.
 Besides looks, the main advantages of walnut are its resistance to water damage, mould and insects.
 It is relatively expensive but easy to work with.

 Cherry (995 lbf)